St. Charles Borromeo Seminary

 Accreditation, recognition and references:

-This organization operates under self accreditation principles.
+This organization operates under private and self accreditation principles.
 We operate under the laws of the state of Missouri: MO § 173.616.
 Schools and courses that are exempt from sections 173.600 to 173.618.

 The recognition of this organization is in the purview of the Lord Jesus Christ, biblical text and historical tradition of the church universal.
 Therefore, any references must be based on biblical text or the Bishop’s Consistory of the parent church.